 This is the white form of the Willow Gentian, Gentiana asclepiadea alba.
-It is a choice, slow growing and long-lived and reliable plant for shade or part shade.
-Its natural blue-flowered form is native to central and Eastern Europe, where it grows in light forests.
+It is a choice, slow growing, long-lived and reliable plant for shade or part shade.
+Its natural blue-flowered form is native to central and Eastern Europe, where it grows in light forest.

 They like a good organic soil that does not get too dry.
 Mine is quite happy here growing in a shady spot at the foot of a down-pipe from the green-roof.
 You can see how its narrow pointed leaves and arching stems its visual resemblance to willow.